cobyqa/cobyqa/docs/source/algo/optimize.rst

     \end{array}
     \right.

-Therefore, to attempts to solve this KKT system as much as possible using the information available so far, |project| sets :math:`\lambda^k` to the least-squares multipliers, i.e., a solution to
+Therefore, to attempt solving this KKT system as much as possible using the information available so far, |project| sets :math:`\lambda^k` to the least-squares multipliers, i.e., a solution to

 .. math::